jbytecode/JMcDM/README.md

 Do you want to contribute?

 - Please create an issue first.
 In this issue, please specify the idea.
-- Let the community discuss the new contribution in our Slack channel or in the created issue.
+- Let the community discuss the new contribution in our Slack channel or the created issue.

 If the community decision is yes, please

 - Fork the repository
-- Add the new code in this forked repository
+- Add the new code to this forked repository
 - Make sure the tests are passed
 - Send a pull request with a good description of functionality.